Fitch to wait until next year to make final COVID-19 judgments

 Considering the huge jump in debt - the IMF has estimated it has collectively surged 20 percentage points to 124% of GDP in developed economies and 9 percentage points to a record 61% in emerging markets - some analysts have questioned why there haven't been more downgrades.

 Stringer said there had been a number of reasons.
 Firstly economies had not suffered as badly as had been originally expected.
-Like the IMF, Fitch has just upgraded its global growth forecasts again here.
+Like the IMF read more , Fitch has just upgraded its global growth forecasts again.

 The rapid response of top central banks has slashed borrowing costs, easing the impact of higher debt loads, while the fact that all countries debts have risen means that individual countries haven't stood out in how bad they look.